 1: The content servers are set up, including any metrics configuration.

-2: If the Media OAM and 5GMSd AS are located in a trusted domain, metadata regarding the metrics collection and reporting are sent to the 5GMSd AS.
+2: If the Media OAM and 5GMSd AS are located in a trusted domain, metadata regarding the metrics measurement, collection and reporting are sent to the 5GMSd AS.

 NOTE: The procedure for configuring the 5GMSd AS in the case when the Media OAM and 5GMSd AS reside in an untrusted domain is unspecified.